Ohio is home to 27 scenic byways that are perfect for a spring, summer, fall and yes, even a winter road trip exploring the beautiful scenery.

 Road Trip Ohio’s Scenic Byways

 Chances are you’ve heard of the Lincoln Highway.
-This unique and scenic byway is also an important part of America’s history as it was the first road to go all the way across America, starting in Times Square and ending in San Francisco, connecting hundreds of small towns and cities along the way.
+This unique and scenic byway is also an important part of America’s history as it was the first road to go all the way across America.
+Starting in Times Square and ending in San Francisco, the road connects hundreds of small towns and cities along the way.

 In Ohio, the Lincoln Highway runs from East Liverpool to Van Wert.
-You’ll enter this highway coming east on U.S. 30.
+You enter the highway coming east on U.S. 30.

 It’s my goal to one-day van camp the entire “Main Street Across America” route.